wanadzmi/todo/README.md

 ## How To Use

-This project build with Flutter Version 2.5.0 (Stable).
+This project is build with Flutter Version 2.5.0 (Stable).
-To clone and run this application, you'll need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install) installed on your computer.
+To clone and run this project, you'll need [Git](https://git-scm.com) and [Flutter](https://flutter.dev/docs/get-started/install) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository